AlloyXChange/alloyx-smart-contracts-v2/README.md

 - depositNFTToken: Backer token holders can deposit their NFT in exchange for USDC, if there is USDC available in the treasury.

-- purchaseJuniorToken & purchaseSeniorTokens: In the future, these functions will be used to purchase loan tokens off of the Goldfinch protocol.
-The dependency here is that we need our treasury address whitelisted by Goldfinch.
+- purchaseJuniorToken & purchaseSeniorTokens: These functions are used to purchase loan tokens off of the Goldfinch protocol.

 - migrateGoldfinchPoolTokens & migrateERC20: These can both be used in the event of a contract upgrade or a worst case security measure.
 The contract owner can migrate assets to a chosen address.